 But remember: pushing ahead with infertility treatments despite the absence of promised results is one of the bravest things a couple can do.

 To accomplish something great -- like creating a baby -- oftentimes it requires one to push further than ever before, past the fear and anxiety that a process like infertility treatment may inspire.
 Only by shuffling past worry of judgment or failure can you ever hope to make your infertility treatments as successful as they can possibly be.

 Most likely, you’ll even discover that you’re not nearly as alone in your fight as you originally thought.
-Get started on your journey and contact the Center of Reproductive Medicine today.
+Get started on your journey and make an appointment with the Center of Reproductive Medicine today.